When are services?

 What is Sunday Morning Like?

 People dress casually, ready for a contemporary service, usually with a hymn mixed in.
-Pastor Rob preaches Biblical messages, so don't forget your Bible.
+Biblical messages that apply to every day life are the norm, so don't forget your Bible.
 If you don't have one, there are Bibles provided in the back of the chairs.

 There is only one eternal, all-powerful, all-knowing and everywhere-present Triune God—Father, Son and Holy Spirit— who is the creator and sustainer of all things (Deuteronomy 6:4-5; 1 Timothy 2:5).